EnlighterJS/Plugin.WordPress/readme.txt

 == Changelog ==

+= 1.4 =
+* Added EnlighterJS 1.7
+* Added Language-Aliases for use with generic shortcode
+* Fix: CSS Hotfix for bad linenumbers in Chrome @see http://wordpress.org/support/topic/bad-line-numbers-in-chrome?replies=3 - thanks to **cdonts**

 = 1.3 =
 * Bugfix: CSS Selector got ignored when using metadata-based initialization (all "pre"-tags are highlighted)